isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 There are a variety of types of research designs based on combinations of age, period, and cohort: cross-sectional, cross-sectional sequences, time-lag, longitudinal, and longitudinal sequences, such as time-sequential, cross-sequential, and cohort-sequential designs.

-# Chapter 24: Assessment of Cognition
+# Chapter 24 Abstract "Assessment of Cognition":

 Multiple aspects of cognition can be assessed, including cognitive products, processes, and structures or organization.
 The general approaches to assessing cognition include endorsement methods and production methods.